Towards Enhanced Image Inpainting: Mitigating Unwanted Object Insertion and Preserving Color Consistency: Experiments

-\textbf{Qualitative comparison} examples are shown in~\Cref{fig:main-result}. \textbf{i)} The state-of-the-art inpainting algorithms usually suffer from fidelity issues, for example the unnatural boundaries in the third and fourth rows, and failed inpainting of tower in the third-to-last row.
-LaMa and MAE-FAR sometimes lead to blurred inpainting results, especially in the scenario of large continuous masks. \textbf{ii)} The three variants of SD usually suffer from the stability issue and generate random new elements in the masked region, in almost all the illustrated images. \textbf{iii)} Particularly, for the background mask shown in the second-to-last row, state-of-the-art inpainting algorithms cannot identify the object precisely, and extend the human in hairs and elbows.
-On the other hand, SD generates random elements in the masked region. \textbf{iv)} In contrast, ASUKA enjoys superior stable and faithful inpainting.
+\paragraph{Qualitative comparison} examples are shown in Fig.~\ref{fig:main-result}. \textbf{(1)} The state-of-the-art inpainting algorithms usually suffer from unnatural generation, for example the unnatural boundaries in the third and fourth rows, and failed inpainting of tower in the third-to-last row.
+LaMa and MAE-FAR sometimes lead to blurred inpainting results, especially in the scenario of large continuous masks. \textbf{(2)} The SD variants usually suffer from the unwanted object insertion issue and hallucinate unreasonable objects, in almost all the illustrated images. \textbf{(3)} In contrast, ASUKA enjoys unwanted-object-mitigated and color-consistent inpainting.